UN-OCHA/taas/taas/config.d/README.md

-This directory contains sources for our gss2json pipeline, in YAML format.
-They still require the `sources` key, as they get merged together into one complete config.
+This directory contains sources for our `gss2json` pipeline, in YAML format.

-By being in separate files they're much easier to work with, and we avoid lots of merge conflicts when adding or removing configuration.
+For more information on the config format, see our [config documentation](../../docs/Config.md).